-MIKID’s history stemmed from one individual’s overwhelming concern for the lack of services provided for children in the mental health field and the many serious issues that were not being properly addressed, and a relentless passion to see that her child could receive needed services when and where they were needed.
+MIKID’s history grew from one individual’s overwhelming concern for the lack of services provided for children in the mental health field, the many serious issues that were not being properly addressed, and a relentless passion to see that her child could receive needed services when and where they were needed.
 This individual, Ms. Sue Gilbertson, began her quest in 1984 when her son, Eric, was diagnosed with mental illness.
 In trying to get assistance for her son, Ms. Gilbertson found herself amidst a conventional medical community that was simply not equipped to handle the problems her son was facing.
-She was confronted with a community that was indifferent and uncooperative to her needs.
+She was confronted with a community she felt was indifferent and uncooperative to her needs.

 In the Beginning

-Ms. Gilbertson later came to realize that her struggles were not isolated incidents.
+Ms. Gilbertson later came to realize that her struggles were not isolated events.
 She met other families facing similar situations in requesting help for their children who had behavior health challenges.
-Sue took on the responsibility of uniting these families and worked together with them to build a better mental health system for their children.
-Through the efforts of Ms. Gilbertson, families were first brought together in a support group on March 11, 1987.
+Ms. Gilbertson took on the responsibility of uniting these families and worked together with them to build a better mental health system for their children.
+Through the efforts of Ms. Gilbertson, families had their very first support group on March 11, 1987.
 This led to the formation of MIKID.
 The organization focused on supporting families, and advocating at the State legislature and State Agencies for improving the children’s behavioral health system.
 As the funding for Family Support grew in the AZ Children’s Behavioral Health System, MIKID grew exponentially with a focus on rural AZ.